FixPlanet/org/README.md

 #### Application process

 1. Complete the typeform application
-2. Reviewed by a selection of the [Project selection commit](./committee.md)
+2. Reviewed by a selection of the [project selection committee](./committee.md)
 3. Select for short interview
 4. Decision